dmd-program/dmd-300-sp17/project-1.md

  6. **Outcomes documentation**
    - Include any descriptions and media to describe the project.
  7. **Lessons learned**
    - Assess how well the design process worked.
-What might be done to improve upon it?
+What might be done to improve upon it or mitigate issues?
+All team members should candidly provide any issues they experienced or observed.
+These issues could include: Availability of team members, feeling of meaningful or equal contribution, types of design exercises used, role assignments, etc.
  8. **Bibliography**
+   - You can choose either APA or MLA format for document.
+See [documentation resources](/documentation-resources.md) for help.

 #### Formatting requirements: